 The city of God cannot remain hidden.
 Brothers and sisters, the city of God will not be blown down by the storm.
 It will not be conquered even though the enemy take its outer walls.
 The city of God will stand, because its strength comes from on high, because the Lamb is with it, and so it will remain firmly established.

 -from Niemoller's sermon (above)

 Some people seem to embody the Sermon on the Mount.
 They are like table salt enhansing supper's good flavor.
 They are warm lamps in the household lighting the dark corners.
 Sometimes you think they might be angels, disguising themselves in ordinariness, anonymity, and incongruously irritating habits.

 Some are like cities set upon a hill - beacons relaying hope and challenge from hilltop to hilltop - torch to torch, light to light- against the darkness.
 They lean into the danger of the times in which they live, giving their lives to principles larger than themselves - dissidents, truth-tellers, reformers.
 Many sit in solitary confinement, or have been sentenced to hard labor, silenced by powers so enormous as to have swallowed up the light and broken the man or woman of truth.

 How many lights to the world gutter like a failing candle through sheer poverty and want?
-How many salts-of-the-earth shiver in refugee camps in Europe and the Middle East, or waste away by starvation in Somalia or Northeastern Nigeria or South Sudan?
+How many salts-of-the-earth shiver in refugee camps in Europe and the Middle East and on the border of Bangladesh and the United States, or waste away by starvation in Somalia or Northeastern Nigeria or South Sudan?
 Or, for that matter, what blessings of hope and love diminish in any neighborhood in any part of the world for want of necessities of body and mind, soul and spirit?

 Arrogance, indifference, laziness stealthily hardens the heart into its own pleasant dungeon lit by its own selfish light.